Sichana158/ExpenseTracker/README.md

 In MySQL Workbench, run this:

 SET GLOBAL event_scheduler = ON;
-To make it persist after restart, add this in my.cnf (MySQL config file):
+To make it persist after restart, add this in my.ini (MySQL config file):

-In your MySQL configuration file (my.cnf or my.ini), depending on your operating system.

 🪟 For Windows:
 Find your my.ini file.
 It’s usually located in:

-C:\ProgramData\MySQL\MySQL Server 8.0\my.ini

-C:\Program Files\MySQL\MySQL Server 8.0\my.ini
-Open the file with a text editor as Administrator.
+Xampp under Mysql ->congif->my.ini.

 Under the [mysqld] section, add this line: